OpenEvalProject/evals/manuscripts/elife-31678/v3/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/31678/elife-31678-fig6-v3.jpg)

 **Figure 6.:** (A) Lysates from NIH3T3 cells expressing wild type or CS mutant Disp proteins were analyzed by native (upper) and denaturing (lower) gel electrophoresis and western blot.
 The predicted molecular weight of the Disp trimer is ~480 kDa.
 Tubulin is the loading control.
 (B) DispHA proteins were immunoprecipitated with anti-HA antibody from lysates of Disp-/- cells expressing Shh alone or with wild type or CS DispHA.
 Wild type and CS mutant DispHA proteins co-immunoprecipitate Shh (bottom).
 (C–D) Wild type and ΔCS V5dDispHA proteins were expressed in ovarian follicle cells using the C204-GAL4.
 F-actin marks apical membrane in follicle cells (blue).
 The dDisp amino-terminal region is indicated by V5 (magenta) and carboxyl domain by HA (green).
 (E) V5dDispHA or increasing amounts of the amino-terminal V5 fragment were expressed with Hh in ligand producing cells, and then co-cultured with Cl8 cells transfected with Hh-responsive ptcΔ136-luciferase reporter and actin-renilla control.
 Luciferase reporter activity in ligand receiving cells was measured, and is shown normalized to renilla and relative to the Hh response in reporter cells co-cultured with empty vector control transfected cells.
 The experiment was repeated three times in duplicate and all data pooled.
 Error bars indicate s. d.
 Significance was determined by a one-way ANOVA.
 (F–G) S2 cells expressing wild type or ΔCS V5dDispHA proteins were analyzed for colocalization (white) between HA (green) and endogenous Rab5 signals (magenta) by confocal microscopy.
 Serial z-sections are shown.
 Scale bar is 5 µm.
 Percent colocalization between HA and Rab5 signals was determine by Imaris image analysis software (H).
 Error bars indicate s. e.
-For all panels, **p≤0.01; ns, not significant.10.7554/eLife.31678.016Figure 6—source data 1.Figure 6E.
+For all panels, **p≤0.01; ns, not significant.

 Having confirmed DispCS was not deficient in trimer formation, we next assessed its ability to bind Shh.
 Disp is thought to bind Shh through a sterol sensing domain (SSD)-mediated association with the carboxyl-terminal Shh cholesterol modification, which is subsequently transferred to Scube2 (Tukachinsky et al., 2012).
 Disp EC1, which contains the processing site, is situated directly adjacent to the SSD (Figure 2B).
 As such, Disp cleavage could potentially influence Shh association by governing SSD access.
 To test this, wild type and CS mutant V5DispHA proteins were co-expressed with Shh in Disp-/- cells, and the ability of Shh to co-immunoprecipitate with DispHA from cellular lysates was examined.
 Similar amounts of Shh co-immunoprecipitated on anti-HA beads with both WT and CS mutant DispHA proteins (Figure 6B, lanes 3 and 4).
 Shh-DispHA binding was specific because Shh failed to bind HA beads in the absence of DispHA (lane 2).
 These results suggest that Disp cleavage does not regulate ligand binding.